 - You can add it to just about anything.

-Pesto is generally a pretty oily, high-calorie dish.
-Traditional pesto has a lot of olive oil.
-And cheese.
+Pesto is generally an oily, high-calorie dish with olive oil and cheese.
 Well, I’m vegan, so no cheese, please!
 And, I watch my weight.

 The ingredients are pretty simple.
 You’ve got citrus (I like lime), a nut base (I use walnuts), extra virgin olive oil, some water as a zero-carb oil replacement, salt, pepper, and, of course, a whole lot of basil.